santib31/DiabetesRiskScreening/README.md

 # Diabetes risk screening
 The objective of this project is to evaluate whether self-reported health, lifestyle, and demographic indicators collected through a large population survey can be used to identify individuals at increased risk of diabetes.
+To that aim, two supervised classification models were selected for this analysis: Logistic Regression as an interpretable baseline, and
+CatBoost Classifier as a gradient boosting model well suited for datasets with a high proportion of categorical variables.

 ## 📁 Dataset

 - Source: [Diabetes risk screening dataset](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)

+All preprocessing steps (values encoding and handling of missing values or duplicated rows) are fully reproducible and implemented in the notebook.
+At the end of the preprocessing pipeline, a cleaned dataset is exported as a CSV file for downstream modeling.
+This file is intentionally not included in the repository to keep it lightweight and to avoid versioning derived data.

 ## 🛠 Tools Used

-- **Google Colab** for data cleaning, visualization and machine learning modeling (Logistc regression and CatBoost)
+- **Google Colab** for data cleaning, visualization and machine learning modeling (Logistc regression and CatBoost classifier)

 ## 🔍 Key Insights